Volunteering directly with vulnerable children

 Ideas for volunteering responsibly to help vulnerable children

-Our vision is that these guidelines will help put the child back at the centre point of thinking around volunteering.
+Our vision is that these guidelines will help put the child back at the center point of thinking around volunteering.
 The good intentions of well meaning volunteers can be channelled in many ways, for example:

 - Supporting the organisational development of NGOs that help put children in foster care placements